-By a letter of 5 July 2011 all of the complainants, acting individually and collectively in their capacity as members of WIPO's Staff Council, requested the Director General to review what they characterised as the decision to "directly appoint" Ms M. to the post of Deputy Director of the Communications Division and to withdraw that decision forthwith.
-They stated that Ms M.'s direct appointment was a violation of Staff Regulations 4.3 and 4.8(b) and was prohibited by paragraph 17 of Office Instruction No. 58/2006 of 27 October 2006.
+In a single letter of 20 July 2011 all of the complainants, acting individually and collectively in their capacity as members of the Staff Council, requested the Director General to review the decision to directly appoint Ms R. to the post of Head of the Executive Education Program and to withdraw that decision forthwith.
+They stated that Ms R.'s appointment was a violation of Staff Regulation 4.8(b) and that the practice of direct recruitment was prohibited pursuant to paragraph 17 of Office Instruction No. 58/2006 of 27 October 2006.
+In addition, her appointment violated Staff Regulation 4.3, as the post to which she had been appointed was higher in the WIPO hierarchy than her previous position as Senior Counselor and the transfer had been effected without a competition, as required by Staff Regulation 4.3(a).